 - The Asgard used their transporter systems this way to spectacular effect in a second season episode, with a single ship completely disintegrating three pyramid ships and an entire Goa'uld army.
 This was never mentioned again.

-- In fact, in Stargate Atlantis, the Asgard have safeguards built into their transporters that prevent using them in an offensive capacity.
+- Until Stargate Atlantis, where the Asgard have specifically built safeguards into the transporters they installed on human ships to prevent using them in an offensive capacity.

 - Hilariously spoofed in the British comedy series Hyperdrive.
 The ruler of Queppu has a fearsome-looking Doom Ray that can disintegrate his enemies... provided they stand perfectly still for three days.